subversionmedia/covid-data/covid-mandates.md

 These vaccine mandates and restrictive public health policies are solely about power and control, not about safety.

-In a meeting of key leaders at Vancouver Coastal Health, Dr. Patty Daly, Chief Medical Health Officer for Vancouver Coastal Health, was asked these questions and gave these answers (15:30 to 17:00 of the video) https://www.youtube.com/watch?v=Z1NlhQGVAhw
+In a meeting of key leaders at Vancouver Coastal Health, Dr. Patty Daly, Chief Medical Health Officer for Vancouver Coastal Health, was asked about control vs safety and gave this answer https://youtu.be/Z1NlhQGVAhw?t=930

 > Question: “We aren’t allowing unvaccinated people into restaurants, but they are still allowed to visit patients in Acute care (ICU, etc.).
 Is this true?
 If so, what are the risks?”

 > Answer: “Maybe I can answer this just briefly.
 The vaccine passport requires people to be vaccinated to do certain discretionary activities such as go to restaurants, movies, gyms, not because these places are high risk.
 We are not actually seeing covid transmission in these settings.
-Its really is to create an incentive to improve our vaccination coverage…The vaccine passport is for non-essential opportunities, and its really to create an incentive to get higher vaccination rates.”
+Its really is to create an incentive to improve our vaccination coverage...
+The vaccine passport is for non-essential opportunities, and it's really to create an incentive to get higher vaccination rates.”

 US agencies are conecting vaccine passport apps to financial credit profiles https://archive.is/m5JMH